dlebauer/ecological-forecasting-workflows-draft/Introduction.md

 Many of the costs are also well known, such as inflexibility and efficiency.
 However, a number of recent studies in computational environmental sciences have developed their own workflow solutions, sharing many features.
 Here we analyse why this has happened and show that it highlights a key current lack of workflow capabilities to suit the new age of computational inference based studies.
-Building on this, we identify features that the next generation of workflow software must possess in order to meet the demands of the inference age.
+Building on this, we identify the following features that the next generation of workflow software must possess in order to meet the demands of the inference age.
-These are:

 1. the separation of model structures, parameters and driver datasets
 2. support for multiple modes of abstraction within the same model structure
 3. the ability to overlay a traceability framework over model structures and monitor model behaviour on the basis of such a framework